Renu Mandhane: Ontario Human Rights Commission

-Mandhane received many accolades for her leadership as Chief Commissioner.
 Canadian Lawyer magazine reported that Mandhane, "reinvigorated the OHRC," and that she was "a vocal, courageous and ardent advocate on issues of racial profiling, carding, police oversight, Indigenous rights and the rights of people who are differently abled."
 Canadian Lawyer noted that Mandhane was in the media steadily, and that she largely what blew open the story of Adam Capay, the young indigenous man who had been in indefinite solitary confinement with the lights on 24/7 for more than four years."
 The Correctional Investigator of Canada, Dr. Ivan Zinger, stated that, “Mandhane has brought public attention to correctional practices that are discriminatory or violate the human rights of prisoners, including federally sentenced women, Indigenous people, persons with mental health disabilities and immigration detainees," and that she was "a leading voice on national and provincial efforts to end the use of solitary confinement."

-Mandhane was appointed Judge of the Ontario Superior Court of Justice on May 22, 2020, by Attorney General David Lametti.
+Mandhane was appointed judge of the Ontario Superior Court of Justice on May 22, 2020, by Attorney General David Lametti.